 For over 20 years, Frank Beckers has supported and advised various public authorities and other clients in performing comprehensive options analysis in multiple sectors and countries.
-As an independent advisor, we provide impartial advice on the advantages and disadvantages of different procurement models and focus on finding the level of private sector participation and the contracting structure that best meets our clients agreed objectives.
+As an independent advisor, we provide impartial advice on the advantages and disadvantages of different procurement models and only focus on finding the solution that best meets our clients agreed objectives (which can also be a traditional procurement model).